-Brad’s talents have earned him recognition as a leading attorney in Government Contracts by The Best Lawyers in America©, and he is rated AV Preeminent by Martindale-Hubbell AV®.
+Brad has been recognized as a leading attorney in Government Contracts by The Best Lawyers in America©, and Super Lawyers®, and he is rated AV-Preeminent by Martindale-Hubbell AV®.

 Brad is a native of Huntsville, Alabama.
 He holds an LL.M in Taxation and a J.D. from the University of Alabama School of Law.
 Brad received his B.S. in Finance from Auburn University.